robvanuden/web/source/docs/authoring-builds/parameter-declaration.md

 A declared parameter can also have a description and will automatically show up in the [help output](../running-builds/fundamentals.md#help) of the build.

 > [!Note]
 > The resolution of parameters is very forgiving.
 For instance, a parameter `ApiKey` can be passed with pascal-casing `-ApiKey` or lisp-casing `--api-key`.
-Minor typing mistakes can be detected from calculating the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) and are reported as a warnings.
+Minor typing mistakes can be detected from calculating the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) and are reported as warnings.
 However, in practice it is more convenient to use the [global tool shell-completion](../running-builds/global-tool.md).

 ## Supported Types